Supercolony-net/openbrush-contracts/README.md

 * [List of issues, solving each of them can simplify usage of library](https://github.com/Supercolony-net/openbrush-contracts/issues/8)

 The upgradable contract will be available after resolving of this [issue](https://github.com/Supercolony-net/openbrush-contracts/issues/7)

+## Roadmap 🚗
+------- Release 1.0.0
+- [ ] Finalize PSP for fungible tokens.
+Refactor of implementation.
+- [ ] Support code injection in modifiers.
+Implement a reentrancy guard with new modifiers.
+- [ ] Add more examples and documentation on how to use the library.

+------- Pre-release 2.0.0
+- [ ] PSPs for NFT and multi-token.
+- [ ] Add extensions: AccessControlEnumerable, ERC721Enumerable.
+- [ ] Refactor NFT and multi-token according to final decisions in PSPs.

+------- Release 2.0.0 - Production ready
+- [ ] Force/help ink! to create new independent events.
+During this task decide how ink! can generate metadata for events/traits from other crates.
+- [ ] Cover everything with UT and integration tests.
+- [ ] More documentation and examples.
+- [ ] Audit.

+------- Release 3.0.0
+- [ ] All extensions for tokens(Pausable, TimeLockController and etc).
+- [ ] Improve ink! to allow code injection to have default implementation on ink! level instead Rust level.
+- [ ] Refactor the library according to new changes.

+- [ ] Add support of upgradable contracts to ink!/contract-pallet level.
+- [ ] Create upgradable contracts.

 ## FAQ